It’s that time of year when we all start to ask ourselves, “how can it already be this time of year?!”

 1. Drain water tanks and pumps

-Ice is the enemy when it comes to winterizing your trailer.
+Ice is the enemy when you need to winterize a travel trailer, horse trailer or other type of trailer.
 As water freezes, it expands and can blow open your tanks, pumps, and the lines that connect them.

 So if your trailer is going to be exposed to temperatures below 32 degrees for any sustained period (even just a few hours overnight), make sure to drain all of the water out of your trailer’s tanks.